 Of the World to Come

-We believe that the end of the present world is approaching; that Christ will descend from heaven, raise the righteous dead in glorified bodies, and transform the righteous living without them tasting death; that he will then reign with them on this earth for a thousand years; and that afterwards, a solemn separation will take place; the wicked will be raised and adjudged to endless punishment, and the righteous to endless joy in a new heavens and new earth; and that this judgment will fix forever the final state of men, on principles of righteousness.
+We believe that the end of the present age is approaching; that Christ will descend from heaven, gather his elect, and then judge the world of unrighteousness; that after this he will reign on this earth with his people for a thousand years; and then, a final separation will take place; the wicked of all ages will be raised and adjudged to endless punishment, and the righteous to endless joy in a new heavens and new earth; and that this last judgment will fix forever the final state of all men, according to what is just.